cbackes000/phoneNumberChecker/README.md

 add check for numbers NOT starting with 1

-somehow check for () and - properly based on entries (ex: (913)-192-0918 would be valid)
+somehow check for () and - properly based on entries for example: (913)-192-0918 would be valid

-blah blah blah

-hello cox

-hello shmikhail